krypto5863/COM3D2.ShortMenuLoader/README.md

 - Multi-threading: Uses threads to do several load tasks in order to finish faster while causing your game no lag.
 Combined with Coroutines, it creates a faux async-await.
 - Optimized code: Code was optimized to hell and back to ensure that it was as fast as could be without losing functionality.
 - When-needed Icon Loads: QuickEditStart was integrated into ShortMenuLoader.
 Instead of loading every single icon during loading, icons are loaded when you open a category and only the icons for that category are loaded.
+- BepinEx only.

+## Cons
+Changes this big bring some downsides.
+Luckily, this one has few.
+- Errors may hide: Some errors with menu files will not show anymore on your console.
+This is due to the multi-threading.
+However, they are still available to see.
+You do need to locate and view your `output_log.txt` to do so though.
+- Compatibility: Changes this large have some compatibility issues with other plugins of a similar nature or that hook into modified functions.
+Luckily not many plugins do.

+## Usage
+This plugin is as simple and drop in and play.
+From the releases section, drop the two DLLs into BepinEx/plugins.

+The first time you enter edit mode will be when a cache is actually built so it will be slower but even then, you may notice an extreme speed difference.

+Cache is saved to BepinEx/plugins, it can be deleted if you find it has become corrupt or is presenting an issue, which would be odd and rare.